shadib42/shadib42.github.io/README.md

 ## Authors and Acknowledgements
-Andrew Etter - *Author of Modern Technical Writing*
+Thanks to Andrew Etter the Author of *Modern Technical Writing* which was a key component in creating this website.

-Billie Thompson - *Provided README Template* - [PurpleBooth](https://github.com/PurpleBooth)
+This README was written using the template provided by Billie Thompson [PurpleBooth](https://github.com/PurpleBooth)

-Souvik Ray and Jahidul Islam - *Team Members* - helped me by peer reviewing my files and pointing out errors and mistakes.
+Thanks to Souvik Ray and Jahidul Islam my Team Members who helped me by peer reviewing my files and pointing out errors and mistakes.